-ANSI LABELING (continued): FIRST-AID: In case of contact, flush skin or eyes with plenty of water.
+ANSI LABELING (Based on 129.1, Provided to Summarize Occupational Exposure Hazards): CAUTION!
+MAY CAUSE ALLERGIC REACTION.
+MAY CAUSE SKIN AND EYE IRRITATION.
+Avoid contact with skin, eyes, and clothing.
+Wash thoroughly after handling.
+Wear gloves, goggles, and appropriate body protection during handling or administration.
+FIRST-AID: In case of contact, flush skin or eyes with plenty of water.
 If adverse respiratory reaction occurs from allergic reaction, give oxygen and seek immediate medical attention.
-If ingested, DO NOT induce vomiting-seek immediate medical attention.
+If ingested, DO NOT induce vomitingseek immediate medical attention.
 IN CASE OF FIRE: Use water fog, dry chemical, CO2, or "alcohol" foam.
 IN CASE OF SPILL: Wipe up spilled product.
 Place residual in appropriate container and seal.
 Dispose of according to applicable regulations.
 Consult Material Safety Data Sheet for additional information.